OutSystems/docs-odc/src/eap/building-apps/mobile/apps-up-to-date.md

 ---
-summary: Know when the app can update automatically, and when you need a new package for your users.
+summary: The article explains how to keep mobile apps up to date for users.
 tags:
 locale: en-us
 guid: 1ca55d98-3586-4c1f-843d-227b1c858502